Resources & Training

 A Bicultural Support Worker who speaks your language can work 1:1 with your child in the education and care service, as well as provide culturally-appropriate activities – such as music, storytelling, art and cooking – for ALL the children at that service, to support the inclusion of your child as well as their cultural and linguistic needs and promote inclusion to the centre, educators and children.

-Early Childhood Services can request a Bicultural Support Worker to support your child at their Childcare Centre, Long Daycare, Before and After School Care or Preschool.
-Depending on the eligibility of your child’s service, funding for Bicultural Support Workers can be accessed through the Inclusion Support Programme or through a Fee-For-Service arrangement.
+Early Childhood Services can request a Bicultural Support Worker to support your child at their Early Childhood Education and Care service: Long Day Care, Family Day Care, Before and After School Care, Vacation Care, or Preschool.
+Depending on the eligibility of your child’s service, funding for Bicultural Support Workers can be accessed through the Federal Government funded Inclusion Support Programme, the NSW State Government funded Preschool Bicultural Support Program, or through a Fee-For-Service arrangement (for all other services).

 Talk to your service about the available options or encourage them to call Multicultural Children’s Services on (02) 9569 1288 or via email email@example.com